MatthewPDingle/nes-sprite-generator/readme.md

 NES Sprite Generator leverages LLMs to create pixel art that hopefully is reminiscent of the Nintendo Entertainment System (8-bit) era.
 Generate characters, items, enemies, and other game assets that look like they came straight from the 1980s.

+## WTF?

+Why don't I just use a text-to-image model?
+All the LoRAs I tried couldn't guarantee strict pixel art adherence and are tricky to fix.
+ComfyUI workflows are an insane mess.
+I thought I'd let the LLMs have a go since many are getting good at vector and ascii art.

 ## Features

 - Generate NES-inspired pixel art sprites using AI